ESGF/esgf-ansible/docs/source/setup/setup.rst

 .. warning::
-    ESGF-Ansible is completely seperate from the legacy 2.x ESGF-Installer.
+    ESGF-Ansible is completely separate from the legacy 2.x ESGF-Installer.
 The tools provided by ESGF-Installer are, in general, incompatible with ESGF-Ansible and should not be used in cooperation with ESGF-Ansible.
 The FAQ page describes how to upgrade a node from the legacy installer using ESGF-Ansible, after which point the legacy tools should no longer be used.